raibernal03/2025Fall_Bernal_Capstone1/src/README.md

 ```

-The issue was that throughout the whole project the file would only read from the file once and pass it throughout the classes and methods, so if I added a deposit or a payment and I would go back to the view the transactions the transaction I just added wwould not be shown;
+The issue was that throughout the whole project the file would only read from the file once and pass it throughout the classes and methods, so if I added a deposit or a payment and I would go back to the view the transactions the transaction I just added would not be shown;

 My Solution